N-M-T/Pupil-Labs-Mocap-Trigger/README.md

 trigger input are then taken from the PC clock.

 - **Pros**: This method is stable when the eye tracker is connected to the PC via USB.
-- **Cons**: When connected using the Pupil Remote android app, updating the Pupil Capture clock with socket.send_string("T {}".format(time())) seems not to always update the Pupil remote clock.
+- **Cons**: When connected using the Pupil Remote Android App, updating the Pupil Capture clock with socket.send_string("T {}".format(time())) seems not to always update the Pupil Remote clock.
 When this happens a Pupil recording is not possible.
 I had to re-run the Python script a few times to resolve this